zero waste boulder reporting Ordinance Compliance

 - train employees on proper sorting

-The city is beginning to phase in self-reporting, where businesses will be required to report their compliance with the ordinance to the city.
+The city is beginning to phase in a reporting requirement, where businesses will be required to report their compliance with the ordinance to the city.
 In 2019, all restaurants and grocery stores are required to report.

 How to report compliance